silaspe/maths/docs/group_theory.md

 This theorem is also known as Lagrange's theorem (Which Lagrange knew nothing about).

 We've been building up to this for the entire chapter!
 We have seen that the reflections and the rotations are both of size $n$!
 We have seen that the $0$, $3$, $6$ group is of size $3$ and $ℤ_9$ is of size $9$!
-We... actually have seen actually no other examples for this because this only works for finite groups.
+We... actually have seen no other examples for this because this only works for finite groups.

 Here's one way to think about it: if the size of a group is a prime number (like $7$), then the only possible size is of subgroups are of size $1$ (which is clearly just the set containing the identity (yes, it is a group)) and the whole thing itself.
 So if you take any term $a$ in the group and you keep ∘ing by it, then you will eventually form a subgroup.